Structuralism (architecture)

 Structuralism is a movement in architecture and urban planning that evolved around the middle of the 20th century.
 It was a reaction to Rationalism's (CIAM-Functionalism) perceived lifeless expression of urban planning that ignored the identity of the inhabitants and urban forms.

 Structuralism in a general sense is a mode of thought of the 20th century, which originated in linguistics.
 Other disciplines like anthropology, psychology, economy, philosophy and also art took on structuralist ideas and developed them further.
-An important role in the development of structuralism played Russian Formalism, also the School of Prague.
+An important role in the development of structuralism was played by Russian Formalism and the Prague School.
 Roland Barthes, a key figure of structuralist thought, argued that there was no complete structuralist philosophy but only a structuralist method.

 Dutch architects of structuralism did studies in a similar way as Claude Lévi-Strauss (anthropology) and were interested in the principle "langue et parole" by Ferdinand de Saussure (linguistics), especially for the theme participation.

-At the beginning of the general article Structuralism, the following explanations are noted: "Structuralism is a theoretical paradigm emphasizing that elements of culture must be understood in terms of their relationship to a larger, overarching system or structure." – Alternately, as summarized by philosopher Simon Blackburn: "Structuralism is the belief that phenomena of human life are not intelligible except through their interrelations.
-These relations constitute a structure, and behind local variations in the surface phenomena there are constant laws of abstract culture."
+At the beginning of the general article Structuralism, the following explanations are noted:Structuralism is a theoretical paradigm emphasizing that elements of culture must be understood in terms of their relationship to a larger, overarching system or structure.– Alternately, as summarized by philosopher Simon Blackburn: Structuralism is the belief that phenomena of human life are not intelligible except through their interrelations.
+These relations constitute a structure, and behind local variations in the surface phenomena there are constant laws of abstract culture.